ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 [Back to the table of contents](userguide.md#contents)

-### Reading a resource value from a registered client.
+### Reading a resource value from a registered client

 The *awa-server-read* tool is used to retrieve the value of a resource and display it on the console.
 For example, to display the value of resource 0, within instance 0 of object 1000: